jlm323/HP-characters/README.md

 - Pagination credit: [CoderSpirit](https://youtu.be/kMuRr53RjcE)
 - Star rating credit: [Eric Murphy](https://youtu.be/eDw46GYAIDQ)

-This project has no affiliation with the Harry Potter series or the author.
+This project has no affiliation with the Harry Potter series or the author
-                <p>This project has no affiliation with the Harry Potter series or the author.</p>